Its that time of the year again

 You paid for services in the course of your trade or business

-You paid an individual, partnership or estate
+You paid an individual, partnership or estate.

 At least $10 in royalties or broker payments